calvinsilly/Tetrahedral-Interpolation/README.md

 As the name suggests, matches the 6 colors automatically, given an input and output.
 Can also be used for an inverse operation but not recommended.
 The python library SymPy will be required (found SymPy==1.5 to work correctly, newer versions seem to cause issues due to some change to how the solver works).

-Originally written for matlab by [Juanjo Salazar](https://www.juanjosalazar.com/), solution was later translated to python by [Ethan Ou](https://github.com/ethan-ou/).
+Originally written for MATLAB by [Juanjo Salazar](https://www.juanjosalazar.com/), solution was later translated to python by [Ethan Ou](https://github.com/ethan-ou/).

 ## Papers and Resources
 - http://www.yedlin.net/DisplayPrepDemo/DispPrepDemoFollowup.html